Termination on grounds related to the employee’s person

 • an employee’s exercising their legal remedies.

-Terminating an employee on the basis of an illness, disability or injury is possible of the reduction in the employee’s work ability is substantial and long-term and the employee’s duties or working conditions cannot be adapted to suit his or her work ability and the employer cannot offer any other work.
+Terminating an employee on the basis of an illness, disability or injury is possible of the reduction in the employee’s work ability is substantial and long-term and the employee’s duties or working conditions cannot be adapted to suit their work ability and the employer cannot offer any other work.
 The estimated length of an employee’s reduced work ability and impact on work performance are determined by health care professionals.

 Terminating an employee during pregnancy or family leave